-In an attempt to model the perturbation of the trailblazer molecular signature, we established parameters to convert every other trailing cell into a leader (Fig. 9A).
-In silico, this mimicked the transfection of 50% of the neural crest cells within the trailing subpopulation of the migratory stream with the invasive front molecular signature transcription factors.
-If we forced trailing cells in silico to display a lead phenotype, we found that cells remained near the entrance shortly after being introduced into the start of the migratory domain (Fig. 9B, C).
-This migratory pattern was similar to the scenario when we introduced higher lead cell fractions (Fig. 5C).
-Thus, forcing a lead cell behavior within the trailing subpopulation in silico predicted severe affects to the neural crest cell migratory pattern that would be visible as cell bunching near the dorsal neural tube exit.
+In an attempt to model the perturbation of the trailblazer molecular signature, we modified parameters to convert every other trailing cell into a leader (Fig. 9A).
+This mimicks, in silico, the transfection of 50% of the neural crest cells within the trailing subpopulation of the migratory stream with the transcription factors identified in the invasive front molecular signature.
+When we forced trailing cells in silico to display a lead phenotype, we found that cells remain near the entrance of the migratory domain (Fig. 9B, C).
+This migratory pattern is similar to the scenario when we introduced higher lead cell fractions in the simulation model (Fig. 5C).
+Thus, forcing a lead cell behavior within the trailing subpopulation in silico predicts severe disruption to the neural crest cell migratory pattern that would be visible as cell bunching near the dorsal neural tube exit.

-Overexpression of HAND2 & TFAP2A altered the neural crest cell migratory pattern in a similar manner to the computational model predictions
+Overexpression of HAND2 & TFAP2A alters the neural crest cell migratory pattern in a similar manner to the computational model predictions

 To test whether gain-of-function of the invasive front molecular signature transcription factors, TFAP2A or HAND2, in the trailing subpopulation of neural crest cells would affect the migratory pattern, we overexpressed these genes and measured changes to the stream shape and cell distance migrated (Fig. 10).
 To restrict the overexpression to trailing neural crest cells, we electroporated pre-migratory neural crest cells at later stages of development (HH St 10 vs HH St 8+), allowing lead neural crest cells to be unaffected.
-Analysis of embryos with TFAP2A overexpression did not appear to change the distribution of migrating neural crest cells compared with control EGFP transfected embryos (Fig. 10C, D-F).
-However, when HAND2 was overexpressed in trailing cells, the migrating neural crest cells distributed more evenly along the migratory route when compared to the distribution of control EGFP transfected neural crest (Fig. 10A, B, D).
-Furthermore, when HAND2 was overexpressed in trailing cells, fewer neural crest cells were observed along the migratory route (Fig. 10E).
-Thus, forcing the expression of the invasive front molecular signature transcription factor, HAND2, into the trailing neural crest had a distinct and significant effect on the neural crest migratory pattern.
+Overexpression of TFAP2A does not appear to change the distribution of migrating neural crest cells compared with control EGFP transfected embryos (Fig. 10C, D-F).
+However, when HAND2 is overexpressed in trailing cells, the migrating neural crest cells distribute more evenly along the migratory route when compared to the distribution of control EGFP transfected neural crest (Fig. 10A, B, D).
+Furthermore, when HAND2 is overexpressed in trailing cells, fewer neural crest cells are observed along the migratory route (Fig. 10E).
+Thus, forcing the expression of the invasive front molecular signature transcription factor, HAND2, into the trailing neural crest has a distinct and significant effect on the neural crest migratory pattern.

 DISCUSSION

 In this study, we used the embryonic neural crest to examine the molecular signals that underlie long distance migration.
 Dynamic in vivo time-lapse imaging had previously revealed differences in neural crest cell behaviors.
 These differences appeared to depend on cell position within multicellular streams at the phase of migration.
-Using novel methods to isolate and profile single and small numbers of migrating chick cranial neural crest cells, we analyzed and compared gene expression patterns within subregions of the migratory streams during invasion and colonization of the branchial arches.
-We performed gain and loss of function experiments to test the criticality of the regional gene expression differences.
-In parallel, we applied our understanding of neural crest migration in an agent-based computational model to simulate and predict experimental outcomes.
+Using novel methods to isolate and profile single and small numbers of migrating chick cranial neural crest cells, we analyzed and compared gene expression patterns within subregions of the migratory streams during migration towards, invasion and colonization of the branchial arches.
+We performed gain and loss of function experiments to test whether the regional gene expression differences are critical for migration.
+In parallel, we applied our understanding of neural crest migration in an hybrid computational model to simulate and predict experimental outcomes.